 For more details about Co-operators privacy practices, please refer to the information below.

-We have built client relationships based on a foundation of trust.
+Our client relationships are built on a foundation of trust.
 We are committed to protecting the privacy, confidentiality, accuracy, and security of the personal information collected, used, retained, and disclosed while doing business with you.
 We are responsible for all personal information under our control, whether supplied to us directly by you or by a third party or that we have provided to our third-party service providers for processing.
 We take our privacy obligations seriously and strive to implement privacy practices guided by the highest standards of ethical conduct.

 We do not sell your personal information.